Frithweaver/markdown-cv/index.md

  - **Choir Director:** Prepares singers to make music together that is greater than the sum of its parts.

 ### Experience
- - Managed transition to **online ticketing** for a recent school musical, including delivering a custom livestream to ticketed patrons.
- - Implemented and supported **financial software systems** including reporting, budgeting, accounts payable, and new business intake.
+ - Implemented and supported **financial software systems** at major law firms including reporting, budgeting, accounts payable, and new business intake.
+ - Worked directly with an **internal Helpdesk Team** in the role of second-tier ticket escalation support.
  - **Managed relationships** with fundraising vendors, tour companies, guest conductors, and parents of talented students over nine years of trips, auditions, and shows.
- - Cultivated a **network of contacts** within the academic and professional choral music community.

 ### Education
 `2010-2012`